pipe-cd/pipecd/docs/content/en/blog/news/datastore-migration.md

 #### 4. Start PipeCD control-plane with the new configuration

-Your new control-plane's configuration should be updated as follow
+Your new control-plane's configuration should be updated as follow:

 ```diff
  apiVersion: "pipecd.dev/v1beta1"